lh218/lh218.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;🎉 Join Huawei Noah's Ark Lab as a research intern!
 - *2024.04*: &nbsp;🎉 Our paper is accepted by UAI 2024!
 - *2022.08*: &nbsp;🎉 Start the journey as a Ph.D. student at CSE, CUHK!
 - *2021.05*: &nbsp;🎉 Our paper is accepted by ICASSP 2021!